b-faye/OneEncoder/README.md

-# OneEncoder: A LightWeight Framework For Cross-Modal Representation Learning
+# A Lightweight Framework for Efficient Multimodal Training

 ## Abstract
 Cross-modal alignment learning combines information from text, images, audio, and video to create unified models for tasks like visual question answering and audiovisual analysis.
 Current methods rely on large, modality-specific encoders trained on vast aligned datasets, which is costly, difficult, and time-consuming.
 To address this, we propose OneEncoder, a lightweight framework that progressively aligns four modalities.
 Initially aligning image and text, OneEncoder then integrates other modalities without retraining the entire system.
 Efficient and cost-effective, it performs well on small paired datasets, surpassing methods dependent on large datasets and specialized encoders.